drug-design/course/docs/chapters/protein-structure.md

 ### 3(10)-Helix and &pi;-Helix

-There are at least three well-identified regular helices types in proteins.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/310-helix-pi-helix-a3e3807e'><i class='fa fa-play' aria-hidden='true'></i></button>There are at least three well-identified regular helices types in proteins.
 All the helices visualized here consist of a string of 16 amino acids colored according to the atom types with the side chains represented as green spheres.
 The following view shows the ideal right-handed &alpha;-helix, the more stretched 3<sub>10</sub> helix, and the more compact &pi;-helix.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer